simyy/godanmu/README.md

 # simDanmu

-A Danmu program writen with golang.
+a Danmu program writen with golang.

 ## support